ManimCommunity/manim/docs/source/tutorials/using_text.rst

 ==================================

-MarkupText is similar to :class:`~.Text`, the only difference between them is that this accepts PangoMarkup(which are similar to html), instead of text.
+MarkupText is similar to :class:`~.Text`, the only difference between them is that this accepts PangoMarkup (which is similar to html), instead of text.

 You can find the reference of PangoMarkup in :class:`~.MarkupText`.